 At the end of the orientation class, you’ll get your shop badge and can enter and use the shop on your own.

 At this point, you have full use of the shop.
 For many experienced woodworkers, that is enough.
 For newcomers to woodworking, there are many options.
 There are classes where you make bowls, boxes, learn wood turning and more.
 There are many volunteer options at the shop as well.
 This is a great way to meet people, learn and contribute.
-The Christmas toy making program is very popular.
-You could volunteer to help with special projects or monitor to get more familiar with the shop and tools.
+The Christmas toy making program is very popular or monitor to get more familiar with the shop and tools.
 If you’re looking for projects, the library has a huge collection of books, magazine, and videos of woodworking related topics.

 One of your responsibilities as a Wood Workers Club member is safety.
 Always wear safety glasses (available in the tool room).
 Do not wear gloves.
 Do not wear sleeves that extend below the elbow; if they are longer, roll them up.
 Extra fabric like sleeves and gloves can get caught in the machines and pull you in with them.
 Body parts wreak havoc with the machinery.
 Please keep all living matter where it belongs, on your body.
 If your hair is long, tie it back, for the same reason.
 When using a lathe, always wear a face shield.
 Appropriate footwear must be worn while in the shop.
 Closed toed shoes are a must.
 Sandals are not allowed for obvious reasons.